indreek/pg-migrator/README.md

 All tables and indexes have been created and data inserted.
 Did you realized a new table with "version" name?

 This table belongs to pg-migrator and used to track current db version.
-There are some other migration tools that track the db current version in some files but this is not reasonable actually.
+There are some other migration tools that track the current db version in some files but this is not reasonable actually.
 Because these files can easy be deleted or go out of sync with DB.
 What about if you have multiple servers?
-I'm strongly recommend track the current version in db because this is the only secure place against out of sync.
+I'm strongly recommend track the current version in db because it is the only secure place against out of sync.

 Ok, db on version 5 at the moment.
 But we decided to remove indexes so roll one version back.
 We can use following command for this task.